Shantanu-coder9/project1/README.md

 # Project 1

-This project was built from local system
+This project was built from local system.